Meet Our Board

 Amy Meyer, M.Ed

-Amy Meyer is the Chief Organizational Development Officer at Rhinestahl Corporation.
+Amy Meyer was the Chief Organizational Development Officer at Rhinestahl Corporation until July 2022.
 Amy is a seasoned executive with over 25 years of experience in Human Resources, Workforce Development and Marketing.
 Her experience has been in a variety of industries including manufacturing, medical device, telecom and publishing.

 Amy previously served as Executive VP, Human Resources & Organizational Development for AAA Allied Group.
 She has also held key executive positions with F&W Media, Cincinnati Bell and Ethicon Endo-Surgery.
 Throughout her career, she has been responsible for talent development and providing workforce solutions for emerging markets.
 Amy has a Bachelor degree from Miami University in Marketing and Quantitative Analysis and a Master’s degree in Personnel, Training & Development from Xavier University.